RenpyRemix/speech-bubbles/explain_frames.md

             text "The Text" # Actually transcluded from the parent screen
 ```
 In order to get the `frame:` there to have a nice background (that expands to fit the contained text) we use a style beginning with the prefix and ending with `_frame`

+We can have lots of these styles, one for each style of bubble we use - set up specially to accomodate the stretching image used as the background.
 ```py
 style bubble_speech_baseright_frame: